Gary Dontzig

-Gary Dontzig is an American television producer, screenwriter, and actor.
-He worked as a writer/producer for television programs including Murphy Brown, Suddenly Susan and Becker.
-He and his writing partner Steven Peterman wrote for the second season of W.I.T.C.H. who were hired by their long time friend and neighbor, Greg Weisman.
+Gary Dontzig (March 18, 1946 – February 23, 2026) was an American television producer, screenwriter and actor.
+He worked as a writer/producer for television programs including Murphy Brown, Suddenly Susan, Becker, and Hannah Montana.
+He and his writing partner, Steven Peterman, wrote for the second season of W.I.T.C.H., having been hired by their long-time friend and neighbor Greg Weisman.

-Dontzig won two Primetime Emmy Awards and three nominations in the categories Outstanding Comedy Series and Outstanding Writing for a Comedy Series from 1991 to 1993.
+Dontzig won two Primetime Emmy Awards and was nominated for three more in the categories Outstanding Comedy Series and Outstanding Writing for a Comedy Series from 1991 to 1993.
+In addition to his television work, he wrote plays and taught at American University.

+Dontzig was born in New York City on March 18, 1946.
+He died of an autoimmune syndrome at the Cedars-Sinai Medical Center in Los Angeles, on February 23, 2026, at the age of 79.